codymodey/pdl-fruit-classifier/README.md

-# pdl-fruit-classifier
-End-to-end deep learning project for classifying apples vs. bananas.
-Includes training scripts, exploratory notebooks, and a lightweight app (Streamlit/Gradio) for inference.
+# 🍏🍌 Apple vs. Banana Classifier

+This project implements a deep learning model to classify apples and bananas from images.
+It covers the full pipeline from **data exploration** to **model training** and a **deployable app** for inference.